Joncom/impact-box2d-sugar/README.md

 ######[.friction](http://impactjs.com/documentation/class-reference/entity#friction-x-friction-y)######
 ```
 // Box2D does not distinguish between X and Y
 // frictions.
-Therefor set friction like:
+Therefor set friction like this:
 entity.friction.x = 3;
 // or like this:
 entity.friction.y = 3;